Ensembl/ensembl-hive-htcondor/README.md

 eHive is maintained by the [Ensembl](http://www.ensembl.org/info/about/) project.
-We (Ensembl) are only using Platform LSF to run our computation pipelines, and can only test SGE on the Docker image indicated above.
+We (Ensembl) are only using Platform LSF to run our computation pipelines, and can only test HTCondor on the Docker image indicated above.
-Both Lel Eory and Javier Herrero have access to a "real" SGE cluster and are better positioned to answer SGE-specific questions.

 There is eHive users' mailing list for questions, suggestions, discussions and announcements.
 To subscribe to it please visit [this link](http://listserver.ebi.ac.uk/mailman/listinfo/ehive-users)